hverlin/Quest/README.md

 ---

 ## Introduction
-*Quest* is meta-search client that can connect to various applications and sources.
+*Quest* is a meta-search client that can connect to various applications and sources.
 It will submit a search query to all the configured services and aggregate the results.

 You can connect it to various services like JIRA, Confluence, Google Drive, Dropbox paper, Slack, etc.